barralf/deeplearning-coursera/3. Structuring Machine Learning Projects/README.md

 #### Applying end-to-end deep learning:
   - **Large amount of data available**.
 (Key question to ask: Do you have sufficient data to learn a function of the complexity needed to map x to y?)
-  - Use DL to learn some individual components.

   - **Decide clearly the mapping (X,Y)**.
 When applying supervised learning you should carefully choose what types of X to Y mappings you want to learn depending on what task you can get data for.